oslabs-beta/TorchQL/README.md

 ## How It Works
 **TorchQL** uses the metadata extracted from a SQL database to generate GraphQL custom types, queries, mutations, and resolvers.
 The schema and resolvers can be returned in either SDL or programmatic format and are downloadable as a single desktop file.
 For experienced users, **TorchQL** permits the custom editing of schemas and resolvers in the browser prior to download.

-Enter your database address in the input box and select either of the following formats for your GraphQL schema and resolvers:
+For a PostgreSQL database, enter your database address in the input box.
+For a MySQL database, enter your host, user, password, and database information.
+Then select either of the following formats for your GraphQL schema and resolvers:
 - As Schema Definition Language or **SDL**
 - As GraphQLSchema object or **Programmatic**